PeterBengtson/AFT-SSO-account-configuration/README.md

 parameter `CloudAdministrationGroupPermissionSets`, defaulting to `"AWSAdministratorAccess,AWSReadOnlyAccess"`.

-NB: Any group or user assignments not mentioned will be deleted automatically, except for the groups `AWSSecurityAuditors`, `AWSControlTowerAdmins` and `AWSSecurityAuditPowerUsers`.
+NB: Any group or user assignments not explicitly mentioned will be deleted automatically, except for the groups `AWSSecurityAuditors`, `AWSControlTowerAdmins` and `AWSSecurityAuditPowerUsers`.
 They are assigned by Service Catalog when Control Tower creates an account and should be left as is.